What you use instead of bone meal for plants depends on how much effort you want to put into this, but the cost isn’t much and neither is the time.

 Instead, I like to make a recipe in a pail and then briefly dip the roots of each plant into it, or spray it onto the rootball.

-Here's a recipe per 4 litres of water, and it can be adjusted according to the size of the pail.
+Here's a recipe per 1 gallon of water, and it can be adjusted according to the size of the pail.
 Mix the first 3 ingredients in one pail and after dipping the plant, rub the fungi onto the roots separately.